ysonggit/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are ten German traffic signs that I found on the web, namely,  [2]:
+Here are ten German traffic signs that I found on the web, the source images are in Alex Staravoitau's Github [2].

-![alt text][image3]
+![Extra 10 images][image3]

+The first image might be difficult to classify because it looks similar to the sign of children crossing the road.
+The forth image may be difficult to recognize by the classifier because the sign does not face the camera directly, the plate's round white edge may confuse the classifier.
+The last left turn ahead sign may be difficult to be classified because its pose makes it look like to the sign of "keeping left".

 ![alt text][image4]

-The first image might be difficult to classify because ...

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).